Reginald Appleby: Career

 Appleby passed his final law exams in England in November 1887.
 He was in partnership with Reginald Gray, later Sir Reginald Gray, attorney-general of Bermuda, from 1893 to 1897 in Bermuda as Gray & Appleby.
 In 1898 he founded his own eponymous law firm.
 By 1903 he was a justice of the peace when he sat on the marine court of inquiry into the wreck of the S.S.
 Madiana.
 In 1938 he and Sir Dudley Spurling merged their practices to establish Appleby & Spurling.
 The year after Appleby's death in 1948, that firm merged with William Kempe to become Appleby Spurling Kempe (or Kemp), one of the predecessors of the firm that now trades as Appleby, the firm at the centre of the Paradise Papers leaks in 2017.

 He served in the Bermuda Volunteer Rifle Corps (BVRC), commissioned as a second-lieutenant with seniority from 9 March 1895.
 In 1900 he was the acting adjutant, with the rank of captain.
+On 12 April 1901, the Officer Commanding Troops of the Bermuda Garrison received notification that the Governor and military Commander-in-Chief had appointed Captain R.W.
+Appleby, BVRC, to be a Captain with the Cadet Corps at Saltus Grammar School (dated 11 February).
 He was promoted to major on 5 November 1903, on becoming the commanding officer.
 In 1916 he was awarded the Volunteer Officers' Decoration.
 During the First World War, the BVRC fulfilled its role within the Bermuda Garrison while also sending a contingent of 88 other ranks under the command of Appleby's cousin, Captain Richard Jennings Tucker, to join the 1st Battalion of the Lincolnshire Regiment on the Western Front in June 1915.
 Appleby remained in command of the BVRC 'til succeeded by Major Richard Jennings Tucker (later lieutenant-colonel) in 1920 (another cousin, Lieutenant-Colonel AT Gosling, ED, was to be commanding officer from 1935 to 1941).
 The BVRC (renamed the Bermuda Rifles in 1949) was amalgamated with the Bermuda Militia Artillery to form the Royal Bermuda Regiment in 1965, with Lieutenant-Colonel John Brownlow Tucker, another cousin, becoming the first commanding officer).

 He was appointed to the Legislative Council of Bermuda in 1928 and according to The Irish Times, citing reports in Bermuda's The Royal Gazette, spoke against the idea of the introduction of an income tax in Bermuda at a Legislative Council meeting in 1940, siding with "those who look on all income tax as man's last refinement of torture, to be resisted at all costs".